wouterbulten/wouterbulten.github.io/_posts/tech/2017-09-18-getting-started-with-generative-adversarial-networks.md

 The task of the generator, also known as "the counterfeiter", is to fool the discriminator by producing real-looking images.
 These images should eventually resemble the data distribution of the MNIST dataset.
 The generator uses random noise as input.

-The structure of the generator is comparable to the discrminiator but in reverse.
+The structure of the generator is comparable to the discriminator but in reverse.
 We start with a random vector of noise (length=100) and gradually upsample.
 To improve the output of the generator we use `UpSampling2D` and normal convolutions instead of transposed convolutions (see also [this article](https://distill.pub/2016/deconv-checkerboard/)).
 The sizes of the layers are adjusted to match the size of our data (28x28 as opposed to the 64x64 of the DCGAN paper). `Batch normalization` is added to improve stability.

 ```python